Yankee Pot Roast

 - Select a chuck roast or any marbled beef roast.

 - Yankee Pot Roast can be prepared a day in advance and reheated.
-The flavors will intensify and only will get better as it sits in the braising liquids.
+The flavors will intensify and only improve as they sit in the braising liquids.

 - The cinnamon stick, how odd may it sound to you, gives a fantastic flavor to the meat.